 If you’re looking after younger bridesmaids or flower girls, it may be a good idea for you and the bride to take them to church a couple of times beforehand if they’re not familiar with it, so they can feel comfortable being there on the big day.

-During the ceremony, you may have additional roles, such as being a witness when the marriage register is signed, or reading from the Bible.
+During the ceremony, you may have additional roles, such as being a witness when the marriage paperwork is signed, or reading from the Bible.

 The bride is likely to be excited and nervous, so you will offer her support and reassurance.
 Whether there are several bridesmaids or just you, taking a few handy items to the ceremony in a small bag could help save the day should there be any little mishaps.
 Useful items might include:-